 Motorcycles and other motor vehicles are among the most common to be recalled for safety-related issues.
 Because the safety issues related to a defective motorcycle can have devastating results, it is crucial that you keep up with any recalls and respond accordingly.

 If your motorcycle has been subjected to a recall, it is important to understand the process for remedying the problem to ensure your ability to continue riding as safely as possible.
 The following details what you need to know when Fulton County motorcycle defects and recalls arise.
 If you have any further questions about the procedures, a knowledgeable motorcycle accident attorney has answers.

-The National Highway Traffic Safety Administration’s Role
+What is the National Highway Traffic Safety Administration’s Role?

 Under the National Traffic and Motor Vehicle Safety Act, the National Highway Traffic Safety Administration (NHTSA) has the authority to compel vehicle manufacturers to recall products that fail to either meet federal safety standards or that contain defects that could make them unsafe.
 Over the last 50 years, the NHTSA has recalled nearly 400 million vehicles for safety concerns.

 Although the manufacturers are responsible for remedying the defects once the recall is issued, it is the NHSTA’s duty to oversee the process to ensure compliance with federal laws and regulations.
 An attorney could further explain the NHSTA’s role in Fulton County motorcycle recalls.

 How Motorcycle Recalls Are Handled in Fulton County

 When a defect in a motorcycle or one of its components is discovered, either the NHTSA or the vehicle manufacturer issues a safety recall.
 When this happens, the manufacturer has several responsibilities.

 Motorcycle manufacturers must search for all registered owners through each state’s Department of Motor Vehicles and notify them of the recall by first-class mail within 60 days.
 The letter must contain the following information: